ForrestHilton/manim-lamination-builder/README.md

 This was a re-implementation of [lamination-builder](https://csfalcione.github.io/lamination-builder/) that runs in python without dependencies on a browser and focusing on animations and convenient generation of figures.
 Instead it uses [Manim](https://github.com/ManimCommunity/manim/), and which has several dependencies.
-The scope of the project has expanded as my reaserch has pergressed, and it now contains allmost all the scripts used in my reaserch.
+The scope of the project has expanded as my research has progressed, and it now contains almost all the scripts used in my research.

 # Installation: